We want to book you. What’s the next step?

 Is it okay if other people take photos while you’re taking photos?

-Definitely, as long as they don’t interfere with me documenting your wedding and as long it is not another professional photographer or wedding vendor taking the photos.
+Totally cool, as long as they don’t interfere with me documenting your wedding and as long it is not another professional photographer or wedding vendor taking the photos.
 If any of your wedding day vendors are interested in using some of the photos, I’ll be more than happy to speak with them.
+Just send them my way.
 If you’re interested in having an “Unplugged Wedding,” just let me know and we can discuss the pros and cons.

 Is this your full-time job?